Works Bridge Closure & Footpath Diversion 03/04/23

 Changes to Angling at Attenborough Nature Reserve

-Following the decision by Nottinghamshire Anglers Association (NAA) not to renew their option on the fishing rights at Attenborough Nature Reserve, Nottinghamshire Wildlife Trust have today, 31st May 2022, announced a 12 month suspension of all fishing permits at the site.
+Following the decision by Nottinghamshire Anglers Association (NAA) not to renew their option on the fishing rights at Attenborough Nature Reserve, Nottinghamshire Wildlife Trust, on 31st May 2022, announced a 12 month suspension of all fishing permits at the site.
+(As no new arrangement has yet been agreed, the suspension is still in place)

 Nottinghamshire Wildlife Trust, a registered charity, has a longstanding policy of not allowing angling on land for which it holds the angling rights.
 These rights transferred to the Trust when the land was purchased in December 2020.
 However, due to the long working relationship with NAA, the Trust was open to renewing the arrangement subject to a reduction in the number of fishing spots or ‘pegs' - in keeping with the charity’s objectives of managing the reserve, a Site of Special Scientific Interest, to enhance its wildlife value.
 We respect NAA’s decision not to renew the agreement on new terms and would like to thank to them for their support and cooperation over many years.